hydroper/as3parser/crates/as3_verifier/doc-progress.md

 - [ ] Number literal type
 - [ ] Variable property
   - [ ] Read only
+- [ ] Variable property from type with arguments
 - [ ] Virtual property
+- [ ] Virtual property from type with arguments
 - [ ] Function property
+  - [ ] Sequence of type parameters
+- [ ] Function property with type arguments
+- [ ] Function property from type with arguments
 - [ ] Alias
   - [ ] The `Alias` type kind represents an alias to a type or property.
 - [ ] Frame